S2S-ICO/MJO-Diagnostics/README.md

 ## 6. Contributors & Acknowledgements
-Contributors how made this methodology codes </br></br>
+(Contributors and relevant Acknowledgements for program codes will be listed here!)

+example)

 The MJOWG wishes to acknowledge and thank U.S. CLIVAR and International CLIVAR for supporting this working group and its activities.</br>
-by MJO Simulation Diagnostics : Journal of Climate
+by MJO Simulation Diagnostics

 ## 7. How to cite
 National Center for Atmospheric Research Staff (Eds).
 Last modified 08 Oct 2013. "[The Climate Data Guide: MJO]: Madden-Julian Oscillation Diagnostics."
 Retrieved from